dimaslanjaka/static-blog-generator/src-posts/2019/12/how-to-embed-blogger-video-iframe-to-be.md

 ---
 title: How To Embed Blogger Video Iframe To Be Responsive
 webtitle: WMI Gitlab
-subtitle: How to Embed Blogger's Iframe Video to Be Responsive - Actually the video uploaded on Blogger doesn't need to be responsive because it's
+subtitle: How to Embed Blogger\'s Iframe Video to Be Responsive - Actually the video uploaded on Blogger doesn\'t need to be responsive because it\'s
 lang: en
 date: 2019-12-23T02:43:00.000+07:00
 type: post